lgezelius/home-net-inventory/Host_Container_in_Proxmox_VE_VM.md

   - Password: (your password)
   - SSH public key: (your public key, if you have one)

 Start the VM.
-It will take a while initialize.
+It may take a while initialize.
 You can watch the the startup in the VM's ">_ Console".

 Use the Proxmox console for the VM to log in using your username and password.